techtitan91/semantic-analysis-of-talks-using-llms/README.md

-# TEDxSDG: Non-profit Tool Advancing the United Nations Sustainable Development Goals (SDGs)

-## Summary

-TEDxSDG empowers non-profits and individuals to contribute to the UN's Sustainable Development Goals by providing AI-powered tools for inspiration, planning, and funding.
-It combines ideation, relevance, planning, execution, scalability, and responsible AI practices to offer a comprehensive solution for addressing global challenges.

-## 🌟 Key Features

-### 1. Inspiration Phase
-- **TEDx Talk Analysis**: Semantic analysis of TEDx talks to extract ideas and actionable insights.
-- **SDG Alignment**: Automatic mapping of ideas to relevant UN Sustainable Development Goals.

-### 2. Planning Phase
-- **Roadmaps**: Project planning facilitated by examples of successful initiatives.
-- **Resource Planning**: Automated timeline generation based on customizable templates.

-### 3. Funding Phase
-- **Funding Discovery**: Leveraging LLMs and targeted internet searches to connect projects with potential funding sources.
-- **Simplified Matching**: Streamlining the process of identifying potential grant providers or impact investors tailored to the non-profit’s mission and goals.

-## Addressing Societal Challenges & UN SDG Alignment

-TEDxSDG directly addresses global societal challenges by supporting projects aligned with the UN Sustainable Development Goals (SDGs).
-AI-powered SDG alignment ensures each project idea targets specific challenges, enhancing community resilience by transforming concepts into actionable development projects.

-## Innovative Use of AI

-TEDxSDG leverages AI in innovative ways:

-- **Semantic Analysis of TEDx Talks**: Extracts key insights and actionable knowledge to inspire and guide project ideation.
-- **Automated SDG Mapping**: Intelligently aligns project ideas with relevant SDGs, increasing efficiency and impact.
-- **AI-Powered Funding Discovery**: Uses LLMs and internet searches to streamline funding identification, connecting projects with potential funders.

-## Technical Execution & Architecture

-- **Next.js & FastAPI Integration**: Ensures seamless front-end and back-end coordination for a robust and responsive user experience.
-- **CDN-Based Architecture**: Enhances performance, reduces operational complexity, and simplifies maintenance.
-- **Modular Design**: Built with modular components for easy scaling, feature enhancement, and adaptability.

-## Real-World Impact & Measurable Outcomes

-TEDxSDG has the potential to create significant real-world impact by:

-- **Promoting SDG Alignment**: Encourages individuals and organizations to contribute to global challenges by aligning their projects with the SDGs.
-- **Facilitating Funding**: Connects projects with relevant funding sources, increasing the likelihood of implementation and measurable impact on communities.
-We aim to facilitate the launch of three TEDAI For Good Hackathon ideas within the first year.

-## Scalability & Global Reach

-- **Serverless Architecture**: Enables efficient scaling to meet global demand and ensures platform stability.
-- **Multilingual Support**: AI-powered NLP facilitates localization, making the tool adaptable to various languages and regions for broader accessibility.
-(See Responsible AI for details on the localization approach).

-## Usability & Accessibility for All

-- **Intuitive Interface**: Designed for ease of use, even for users with limited technical expertise.
-- **Accessibility Features**: Built with accessibility in mind, accommodating users with diverse abilities and ensuring equitable access.
-- **Modular Project Planning Tools**: Simplifies the process of translating ideas into actionable roadmaps, breaking down complex tasks into manageable steps.

-## Presentation & Documentation

-- **User-Centric Presentation**: Showcases the end-to-end user journey, from inspiration to funding, highlighting the platform's practical value.
-- **SDG-Aligned Design**: Visually integrates SDG themes to enhance relevance and clarity.
-- **Comprehensive Documentation**: Provides clear and accessible documentation to enable non-profit organizations to understand, replicate, or adapt the tool.

-## Responsible AI & Ethical Considerations

-- **Data Privacy**: Minimizes personal information collection and prioritizes user privacy.
-- **Transparency & Explainability**: Provides transparent and explainable recommendations, with clear source attribution for funding opportunities.
-- **Limitations & Mitigation Strategies**:
-    * **Funding Discovery:** The dynamic nature of grant funding presents challenges.
-We mitigate this through a curated database, smart filtering with advanced NLP, and human-in-the-loop validation for key projects.
-    * **Localization:** High-quality localization is resource-intensive.
-Our strategy involves professional translation for core elements, supplemented by community-based translation and prioritized language support based on user demand.
-AI-powered translation will be used to create initial drafts and assist the translation process.
-    * **Scalability:** Meeting global demand requires robust infrastructure.
-We leverage serverless architecture, CDN integration, and continuous performance monitoring and optimization.
-    * **Usability:** Creating intuitive interfaces requires iterative design.
-We employ user-centered design principles, beta testing, and ongoing user feedback integration.

-## Technical Requirements
+# semantic-analysis-of-talks-using-llms

+## Overview

+This **semantic-analysis-of-talks-using-llms** platform empowers non-profit organizations and individuals to contribute to the UN's Sustainable Development Goals (SDGs) by offering AI-driven tools for inspiration, project planning, and funding acquisition.
+It merges ideation, relevance assessment, planning, execution, scalability, and responsible AI principles to provide a thorough solution for tackling global challenges.

+## 🌟 Core Capabilities

+### 1. Inspiration Stage

+- **Talk Analysis**: Semantic examination of inspirational talks (e.g., TEDx) to derive ideas and actionable takeaways.
+- **SDG Correlation**: Automatic mapping of derived concepts to pertinent UN Sustainable Development Goals.

+### 2. Planning Stage

+- **Development Roadmaps**: Project planning aided by examples of successful past initiatives.
+- **Resource Allocation**: Automated timeline creation based on adaptable templates.

+### 3. Funding Stage

+- **Funding Source Identification**: Utilizing LLMs and targeted internet searches to link projects with prospective funding avenues.
+- **Simplified Matching Process**: Streamlining the identification of potential grant providers or impact investors aligned with the non-profit’s mission and objectives.

+## Tackling Societal Issues & UN SDG Alignment

+This system directly confronts global societal issues by championing projects aligned with the UN Sustainable Development Goals (SDGs).
+AI-enhanced SDG alignment ensures each project concept specifically targets defined challenges, thereby boosting community resilience by transforming ideas into feasible development projects.

+## Innovative AI Utilization

+This platform leverages AI in novel ways:

+- **Semantic Analysis of Talks**: Extracts crucial insights and actionable knowledge to inspire and direct project conceptualization.
+- **Automated SDG Mapping**: Intelligently aligns project concepts with relevant SDGs, enhancing efficiency and impact.
+- **AI-Driven Funding Identification**: Employs LLMs and internet searches to simplify the funding discovery process, connecting projects with potential financial backers.

+## Technical Implementation & Architecture

+- **Next.js & FastAPI Synergy**: Ensures smooth front-end and back-end coordination for a durable and responsive user experience.
+- **CDN-Based Infrastructure**: Boosts performance, minimizes operational complexity, and simplifies upkeep.
+- **Modular Architecture**: Constructed with modular elements for straightforward scaling, feature additions, and adaptability.

+## Real-World Effect & Quantifiable Results

+This platform has the potential to generate substantial real-world impact by:

+- **Promoting SDG Alignment**: Motivates individuals and organizations to contribute to global challenges by aligning their initiatives with the SDGs.
+- **Facilitating Funding Access**: Connects projects with suitable funding sources, improving the chances of implementation and measurable community impact.
+We aim to assist in launching three TEDAI For Good Hackathon concepts within the initial year.

+## Scalability & Worldwide Reach

+- **Serverless Design**: Permits efficient scaling to satisfy global demand and ensures platform robustness.
+- **Multilingual Capability**: AI-driven NLP facilitates localization, making the tool adaptable to various languages and regions for wider accessibility.
+(Refer to Responsible AI for specifics on the localization strategy).

+## User-Friendliness & Universal Accessibility

+- **Intuitive User Interface**: Designed for ease of navigation, even for users with limited technical proficiency.
+- **Accessibility Considerations**: Developed with accessibility as a priority, accommodating users with diverse abilities and ensuring fair access.
+- **Modular Project Planning Utilities**: Simplifies the conversion of ideas into actionable plans, breaking down intricate tasks into manageable phases.

+## Presentation & Supporting Materials

+- **User-Focused Presentation**: Demonstrates the complete user journey, from inspiration to securing funds, highlighting the platform's practical utility.
+- **SDG-Themed Design**: Visually incorporates SDG motifs to improve relevance and lucidity.
+- **Extensive Documentation**: Offers clear and readily available documentation to enable non-profit organizations to comprehend, replicate, or modify the tool.

+## Responsible AI & Ethical Framework

+- **Data Privacy Assurance**: Minimizes collection of personal information and prioritizes user privacy.
+- **Transparency & Interpretability**: Delivers transparent and understandable recommendations, with clear attribution for funding opportunity sources.
+- **Limitations & Mitigation Approaches**:
+  - **Funding Identification:** The fluctuating nature of grant funding poses challenges.
+We address this through a curated database, intelligent filtering with advanced NLP, and human-in-the-loop verification for key projects.
+  - **Localization:** High-quality localization is resource-intensive.
+Our approach involves professional translation for core components, augmented by community-sourced translation and prioritized language support based on user demand.
+AI-powered translation will be used for initial drafts and to assist the translation workflow.
+  - **Scalability:** Meeting global demand necessitates robust infrastructure.
+We utilize serverless architecture, CDN integration, and ongoing performance monitoring and optimization.
+  - **Usability:** Crafting intuitive interfaces requires iterative design.
+We adhere to user-centered design principles, conduct beta testing, and continually integrate user feedback.

+## Technical Stack Requirements

 - Next.js (JavaScript front-end framework)
 - FastAPI (Python back-end framework)

-# TEDxSDG Search Backend
+# Talks Semantic Search Backend

-A semantic search engine that connects TEDx Talks with UN Sustainable Development Goals (SDGs).
+A semantic search engine designed to connect inspirational talks (e.g., TEDx Talks) with UN Sustainable Development Goals (SDGs).

 ## Overview

-The **tedxsdg-search-backend** implements semantic search to find relevant TEDx talks (a publicly available dataset) based on SDG-related queries.
-The system analyzes talk transcripts and descriptions to match them with SDG themes and user queries.
+The **semantic-talks-search-backend** component implements semantic search to locate relevant talks (from a publicly available dataset) based on queries related to SDGs.
+The system analyzes talk transcripts and descriptions to match them with SDG themes and user inquiries.

-## Technical Implementation
+## Technical Implementation Details

-The search engine utilizes several key technologies:
+The search engine employs several key technologies:

-* **TF-IDF** (Term Frequency-Inverse Document Frequency)
+- **TF-IDF** (Term Frequency-Inverse Document Frequency)

-  * Converts text data into numerical vectors representing word relevance
+  - Converts textual data into numerical vectors that represent word importance.
-  * Enables efficient text comparison and matching
+  - Facilitates efficient text comparison and matching.

-* **Cosine Similarity**
+- **Cosine Similarity**

-  * Measures similarity between query and document vectors
+  - Measures the similarity score between query vectors and document vectors.
-  * Ranks results based on relevance scores
+  - Ranks search results based on these relevance scores.

-* **scikit-learn's TfidfVectorizer**
+- **scikit-learn's TfidfVectorizer**
-  * Creates sparse TF-IDF matrix from transcripts and descriptions
+  - Generates a sparse TF-IDF matrix from talk transcripts and descriptions.
-  * Optimizes memory usage and computation speed
+  - Optimizes memory utilization and computational speed.

-## API Usage

-API documentation is available at: [https://tedxsdg-search-backend.vercel.app/api/search/redoc](https://tedxsdg-search-backend.vercel.app/api/search/redoc)

 ### Example Query